jiweil/Neural-Dialogue-Generation/README.md

     -min_length     (default 1, the minimum length of a decoded response) -NBest          (default false, whether to output a decoded N-best list (if true) or only  output the candidate with the greatest score(if false))
-    -gpu_index      (default 1, the index of GPU to use for decoding) -allowUNK       (default false, whether to allow to generate UNK token) -MMI            (default false, whether to perform the mutual information reranking after decoding as in [1]) -MMI_params_file    (default "../Atten/save_s_given_t/params", the input parameter file for training the backward model p(s|t))
+    -gpu_index      (default 1, the index of GPU to use for decoding) -allowUNK       (default false, whether to allow to generate UNK tokens) -MMI            (default false, whether to perform the mutual information reranking after decoding as in [1]) -MMI_params_file    (default "../Atten/save_s_given_t/params", the input parameter file for training the backward model p(s|t))
     -MMI_model_file     (default "../Atten/save_s_given_t/model1", the path for loading the backward model p(s|t))